GianLorenzetto/GianLorenzetto.github.io-www/_posts/2015-10-22-homebrew-launchctl-and-background-services.md

     `$ brew services list`

-The output consists of the `Name Status User Plist` and it's the last of these that we're intersted in:
+The output consists of the `Name Status User Plist` and it's the last of these that we're interested in:

 <pre>
 Name  Status  User Plist